The Clear Edge

 Step 1: List all decisions (2 hours)

 Track every decision you make for 5 days.
-Write them down.
+Write each one down.

 Examples from software development: